ObsidianPlague/gptlang/README.md

 The PT(message) statement will print the value of the message variable to the screen, which is "Hello, world!
 This is a long message that spans multiple physical lines."

-## String Concatenation
+## String Concatenation and Automatic Type Conversion

-In GPTLang, the `+` operator is used for concatenating strings.
-When the `+` operator is applied to strings, it concatenates them together to form a single string.
-Additionally, if one of the operands is a string and the other is not a string, the other operand will be converted to a string when possible.
+In GPTLang, the `+` operator is used for string concatenation.
+When using the `+` operator with strings, it concatenates them together.
+If one of the operands is not a string, it will be automatically converted to a string before concatenation.
+This allows for flexible string manipulation and simplifies code readability.

-Here's an example illustrating string concatenation in GPTLang:
+Here's an example illustrating string concatenation and automatic type conversion in GPTLang:

 ```gptlang
 VAR greeting:str "Hello"
 VAR name:str "John"